-Impact Management Actions Implementation Monitoring Responsible Method of Timeframe for Responsible Frequency Evidence of person implementation implementation person compliance Prior to erection, assembled towers and tower sections must be stored DPM/DSS Use of appropriate Duration of DPM/DSS Daily Photographic on elevated surface (suggest wooden blocks) to minimise damage to the machinery to erect construction Evidence underlying vegetation; the pole.
-In sensitive areas, tower assembly must take place off-site or away from sensitive positions;
+Impact Management Actions Implementation n Monitoring Responsible person Method of implementation Timeframe for implementation Responsible person Frequency Evidence of compliance Prior to erection, assembled towers and tower sections must be stored on elevated surface (suggest wooden blocks) to minimise damage to the underlying vegetation; In sensitive areas, tower assembly must take place off-site or away from sensitive positions; The crane used for tower assembly must be operated in a manner which minimises impact to the environment; The number of crane trips to each site must be minimised;

-The crane used for tower assembly must be operated in a manner which minimises impact to the environment; The number of crane trips to each site must be minimised; Wheeled cranes must be utilised in preference to tracked cranes; Consideration must be given to erecting towers by helicopter or by hand where it is warranted to limit the extent of environmental impact; Access to tower positions to be undertaken in accordance with access requirements in specified in Section 8.4: Access Roads; Vegetation clearance to be undertaken in accordance with general vegetation clearance requirements specified in Section 8.10: Vegetation clearing; No levelling at tower sites must be permitted unless approved by the Development Project Manager or Developer Site Supervisor; - Topsoil must be removed separately from subsoil material and stored for later use during rehabilitation of such tower sites; - Topsoil must be stored in heaps not higher than 1m to prevent destruction of the seed bank within the topsoil; Excavated slopes must be no greater that 1:3, but where this is unavoidable, appropriate measures must be undertaken to stabilise the slopes; Fly rock from blasting activity must be minimised and any pieces greater than 150 mm falling beyond the Working Area, must be collected and removed; Only existing disturbed areas are utilised as spoil areas; Drainage is provided to control groundwater exit gradient with the spill areas such that migration of fines is kept to a minimum; - Surface water runoff is appropriately channeled through or around spoil areas; During backfilling operations, care must be taken not to dump the topsoil at the bottom of the foundation and then put spoil on top of that;
+r 1 Wheeled cranes must be utilised in preference to tracked cranes; - Consideration must be given to erecting towers by helicopter or by hand where it is warranted to limit the extent of environmental impact; - Access to tower positions to be undertaken in accordance with access requirements in specified in Section 8.4: Access Roads; - Vegetation clearance to be undertaken in accordance with general vegetation clearance requirements specified in Section 8.10: Vegetation clearing; - No levelling at tower sites must be permitted unless approved by the Development Project Manager or Developer Site Supervisor; - Topsoil must be removed separately from subsoil material and stored for later use during rehabilitation of such tower sites; - Topsoil must be stored in heaps not higher than 1m to prevent destruction of the seed bank within the topsoil; - Excavated slopes must be no greater that 1:3, but where this is unavoidable, appropriate measures must be undertaken to stabilise the slopes; Fly rock from blasting activity must be minimised and any pieces greater than 150 mm falling beyond the Working Area, must be collected and removed; Only existing disturbed areas are utilised as spoil areas; - Drainage is provided to control groundwater exit gradient with the spill areas such that migration of fines is kept to a minimum; - Surface water runoff is appropriately channeled through or around spoil areas; - During backfilling operations, care must be taken not to dump the topsoil at the bottom of the foundation and then put spoil on top of that; - The surface of the spoil is appropriately rehabilitated in accordance with the requirements specified in Section 5.29: Landscaping and rehabilitation;

-The surface of the spoil is appropriately rehabilitated in accordance with the requirements specified in Section 5.29: Landscaping and rehabilitation; The retained topsoil must be spread evenly over areas to be rehabilitated and suitably compacted to effect re-vegetation of such areas to prevent erosion as soon as construction activities on the site is complete.
+The retained topsoil must be spread evenly over areas to be rehabilitated and suitably compacted to effect re-vegetation of such areas to prevent erosion as soon as construction activities on the site is complete.
 Spreading of topsoil must not be undertaken at the beginning of the dry season.